 Regardless of the training method, all employees should have an opportunity to ask questions to ensure that they understand the information presented to them.
 Furthermore, the training must be comprehensible.
 If employees receive job instructions in a language other than English, then the HAZCOM training and information will also need to be conducted in that foreign language.

-Remember, it is likely that additional training will be needed since employees must know the specifics of their new employers' programs such as where the SDSs are located, details of the employer's in-plant labeling system, and the hazards of new chemicals to which they will be exposed.
+Remember, it is likely that additional training will be required since employees must prove they know the specifics of their new employer's programs such as the location of SDSs, details of the in-plant container labeling system, and the hazards of new chemicals to which they will be exposed.
 New employees must demonstrate (show and tell) adequate KSAs to their supervisors before being assigned to their new jobs.

 The training requirements also apply if the employer becomes aware via the multi-employer worksite provision of exposures of his/her employees to hazards for which they have not been previously trained.